guygrigsby/opinionated.vim/README.md

   ]
 ```

-It's basically just the `toml.vim` file for the indent.
-It set setlocal indentexpr
+It's basically just the `toml.vim` file for the indent folder.

 ## Usage
 Use Install with your favorite Plugin manager.